 There is a shiny new data extraction method in the alpha of the new release.
 It uses WAITFOR-based injection (slow) and DNS tunnels (fast!!).
-It is still extremely experimental, so don't expect it to be very stable yet.
-However, it might be already stable enough to help you in your next penetration test.
+It is still a bit experimental, but it could help you in your next penetration test.
 You can find it in the Download.
 Why we decided to add a data extraction module even if lots of other tools do that already?
 The answer is in the FAQ page.

 Fancy going from a SQL Injection on Microsoft SQL Server to a full GUI access on